Clarifying the Difference between Accounting and Finance

 In accounting, a conservatism principle is often applied, which suggests that companies should record lower projected values of their assets and higher estimates of their liabilities.
 In contrast, finance employs an analytical process known as valuation to determine the worth of a company, project, or asset.
 This is the basis for the valuation of start-ups and Venture Capital funding.

-Case Study of Accounting in a Business
+Case Study of Financial Performance in a Business

 LightGreen Taxi Rental is a taxi and fleet management business that operates in a local suburb with five (5) contract employees and five (5) vehicles.